-Alessio’s claim to fame, the garlic shrimp, is actually a Spanish classic (gambas al ajillo): the shrimp is served in a sizzling sauce of olive oil, chili, and garlic (€11).
-It’s a little sweeter than elsewhere, and impossible to stop eating—use the bread to mop up the rich leftover sauce to the last drop.
+Alessio’s claim to fame, the garlic shrimp, is actually a Spanish classic (gambas al ajillo).
+It arrives in a sizzling sauce of olive oil, chili, and garlic (€11), and it's practically impossible to stop eating; use the bread to mop up the rich leftover sauce to the last drop.
 The grilled octopus, arriving with a charred crust and a perfectly chewy flesh, is another standout (€15).
-Too many kitchens serve a desiccated fillet of branzino, but not Alessio, where this Mediterranean sea bass is firm but perfectly tender, and comes with a side of grilled vegetables (€17).

-Of the pastas, I enjoyed most the pappardelle drizzled with slices of filet mignon and porcini mushroom (€12).
+Too many kitchens serve a desiccated fillet of branzino, but not Alessio where this Mediterranean sea bass is tender and moist (€17).
+Also good is the pappardelle drizzled with slices of filet mignon and porcini mushroom (€12).

 The only dud I came across in Alessio was the tiramisu of all things—it was too crumbly and the ladyfingers weren't integrated in the mascarpone—but when I ordered it on another visit, it was much better.